cloud-gov/cg-site/content/ops/diego.md

 See the [Diego Architecture](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) document for a short overview.
 More detail can be found in the [Diego BOSH Release](https://github.com/cloudfoundry/diego-release) and [Diego Design Notes](https://github.com/cloudfoundry/diego-design-notes) repositories.

-In addition, understanding the [differences between DEA and Diego](https://docs.cloudfoundry.org/concepts/diego/dea-vs-diego.html) may be helpful.
+For those familiar with the legacy runtime, understanding the [differences between it and Diego](https://docs.cloudfoundry.org/concepts/diego/dea-vs-diego.html) may be helpful.

 ### Best Practices